OSOceanAcoustics/echopype/README.rst

 echopype
 ===========

-The goal of echopype is to improve the interoperability and scalability in processing water column sonar data.
+echopype is a package built for improving the interoperability and scalability in processing water column sonar data.
 These data are commonly used for inferring information about mid-trophic organisms in the ocean, such as fish and krill.

 Functionality